-- Provide regulatory mandated trade repository functions to prepare, store and report the trade information as per the industry and regulators set requirements and schedules. - Support participation by the broadest base of participants as is feasible, without introducing risk to DDRJ, its other participants, or the regulators.
-This would include support for market participants, third party service providers, etc., subject to any applicable laws. - Provide support for OTC derivatives asset classes defined by the relevant rules and regulations. - Support internationally accepted communications interfaces and formats. - Provide preparing, storing, and reporting functions that meet all regulatory requirements.
+- Provide regulatory mandated trade repository functions to collect, prepare, store and report the trade information as per the industry and regulators set requirements and schedules. - Support participation by the broadest base of participants as is feasible, without introducing risk to DDRJ, its other participants, or the regulators.
+This would include support for market participants, third party service providers, etc., subject to any applicable laws.

-- Provide all services as cost effectively as is feasible, while maintaining risk management and compliance controls. - Provide participant support on an ongoing basis (Operational, Technical, Account Management, etc.).
+- Provide support for OTC derivatives asset classes defined by the relevant rules and regulations. - Support internationally accepted communications interfaces and formats. - Provide collecting, preparing, storing, and reporting functions that meet all regulatory requirements. - Provide all services as cost effectively as is feasible, while maintaining risk management and compliance controls. - Provide participant support on an ongoing basis (Operational, Technical, Account Management, etc.).

 These goals are included in the annual "Corporate Goals" process and shared at the Deriv/SERV Board annual strategy meeting as deemed necessary.
 DTCC uses a variety of metrics to measure efficiency and effectiveness.
 In addition to the metrics goals included in the Deriv/SERV Board annual strategy meeting; goals and objectives have corresponding deliverables.
+Furthermore, DDRJ presents its annual goals to the DDRJ Board of Directors.

-Key consideration 3: An FMI should have established mechanisms for the regular review of its efficiency and effectiveness.
+Key Consideration 3: An FMI should have established mechanisms for the regular review of its efficiency and effectiveness.

-DDRJ uses a variety of metrics to measure its efficiency and effectiveness, as noted in the foregoing (and see also details set out under Principle 17 (i.e., via risk profile and operating reports).
+DDRJ uses a variety of metrics to measure its efficiency and effectiveness, as noted in the foregoing (and see also details set out under Principle 17 (i.e., via risk assessment and operating reports).